zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

 2.4.2

-- Make all host references case-insensitive (ZPS-3989)
+- When mapping hostnames, treat all host references in case-insensitive manner (ZPS-3989)

 2.4.1